namonajem/UNI-SEMG6/use-cases/use-case-4.md

-# USE CASE 4: List Top N Populated Cities of a Given Territory
+# USE CASE 4: Produce a List of the Top N Populated Cities of a Given Territory

 ## CHARACTERISTIC INFORMATION